By Kathy Thomas

 You can also send us your prayer requests

-Kathy Thomas is a former model and homeschooling mother of four, who enjoys farm life with her family in DeLand, Florida.
+Kathy Thomas is a former model, homeschooling mother of four, and grandmother who enjoys farm life with her family near Ormand Beach, Florida.
 God constantly uses their personal building, cultivating, and shepherding experiences on their “Funny Farm” to teach them deep, powerful, and yes… sometimes humorous and humbling lessons concerning His kingdom mission.
-Kathy shares these lessons with other women through speaking, writing, singing, and songwriting.
-You can connect with Kathy on Facebook at facebook.com/kathythomasspeaker.
-Send your comments to Kathy
+Kathy hopes to encourage others in their journey of faith through sharing hindsight, laughter, and the truth of God's written word.

 Log in or create an account to post a comment.